rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 **Return Addresses.** To understand the concept of a return address, we need to remember that process memory is also used for code.
 As we just discussed, the 'code' that is executed isn't the C code that we showed earlier.
-Instead, that code is sequence of machine instructions.
+Instead, that code is a sequence of machine instructions.
 When a process is executing, the CPU will iterate through this sequence of instructions and perform the specified actions.
 We often visualize these machine instructions using assembly language (even though Assembly itself is still an abstraction).